spex-xray/spex-help/source/models/clus.rst

 There are two modes: for mode=2, each shell starts with the same number of photons (the final result is of course weighted with the proper shell emissivity).
 This has the advantage that the calculation also have a reasonable accuracy in the outer parts, where the emissivity is small.
 It is therefore most relevant when studying radial line profiles of the resonant lines in the outskirts.
 For the default mode=1, the number of initial photons is distributed according to emissivity; therefore this case is more suited for the overall spectrum of the full cluster.
 Experience shows it is slightly more accurate in the part of the cluster that emits the bulk of the photons.

 The fate of each individual photon is followed.
 The calculation for the photon stops when either it is absorbed in the continuum, or when it leaves the cluster.
 Alternatively, it can be absorbed and then a) re-emitted in a new random direction (the resonance scattering), or b) it decays to a non-ground level, resulting in two or more photons until the atom reaches the ground state again.
 The fate of these multiple photons is followed until they are destroyed or escape.
 At the end of the calculation, some statistics is collected on the history of the photon.

 When resonance scattering is included, in principle three diagnostic files with information on the resonant lines are produced.
-Thes files are always named cluslin1.asc, cluslin2.asc and cluslin3.asc, they are placed in the directory from which SPEX is running, and they are overwritten each time the model is being evaluated.
-When the user wishes to store these files, a simple spex command like
-*sys exe "cp cluslin1.asc newa1.asc"* is sufficient to copy it to a file newa1.asc, for example.
+These files are always named ``cluslin1.asc``, ``cluslin2.asc`` and ``cluslin3.asc``, they are placed in the directory from which SPEX is running, and they are overwritten each time the model is being evaluated.
+When the user wishes to store these files, a simple spex command like ``sys exe "cp cluslin1.asc newa1.asc"`` is sufficient to copy it to a file ``newa1.asc``, for example.

 If the user does not want to produce this output, the parameters out1, out2 and out3 should be set to zero (see below).
 The default value for them is 1, i.e. produce the output.
 If some of these numbers are put to zero, no output of that kind is produced.

 In most other cases of SPEX output, we make use of the asc-output options.
-However, in particular when the number of shells is large or the number of iterations N is large, the computational time can be very large, and with different random seeds for each run results may not be fully reproducable.
+However, in particular when the number of shells is large or the number of iterations N is large, the computational time can be very large, and with different random seeds for each run results may not be fully reproducible.
 For that reason, the resonance scattering line information is given "on the fly".

 The relevant parameters are listed below.